mmreko/myblog/content/posts/day-17.md

 I've always regarded myself as a backend engineer, rather than a frontend one.
 The thing is, when I started learning about software development, frontend mostly came down to pure HTML and CSS, which I hated with a heat of a thousand suns.
 I could never find joy in it, just pure frustration (with the margins misbehaving, divs floating to weird places, text refusing to align, and so on).
 Backend, on the other hand, I loved.
 Simply, that's where all the magic happened.

 Nevertheless, things changed over the past couple of years, with the emergence of _Angular_, _React_, and many other frontend technologies that made UI development easier and more enjoyable.
 I kept hearing about these technologies here and there, which greatly sparked my interest, but I never got around to actually trying them out.
 Unfortunately, as good as University is for some things, it doesn't leave you much time and energy to learn stuff that are not in the syllabus.
-So I had to stick with the same old HTML and CSS.

 But now, there is no more University, and thus - no more excuses.